 As you make each entry, the number of calories you’re allowed will be added to the list, whilst the app will tell you how many calories you have left until you reach your daily requirement.
 On top of that, you can also manually enter how much physical exercise you may have performed, and roughly how many calories you burnt off.

 This software and apps are handy because they leave nothing to chance and allow you to enter absolutely everything you’ve consumed.
 The disadvantage is the fact that you have to manually log everything.
+That can get to be a hassle.

 Read nutritional labels